canonical/tf-lite-examples-snap/ubuntu-core-image/README.md

 ![local monitor](../media/loca-monitor-frame.jpg)

-The URL that is served by the `wpe-webkit-mir-kiosk` is set to the `tf-ubuntu-frame-example`'s web server by default, in the [gadget.yaml](additions-to-gadget.yaml).
+By default, `wpe-webkit-mir-kiosk` opens the URL of the `tf-ubuntu-frame-example`'s web server.
+This is set in the [gadget.yaml](additions-to-gadget.yaml).
 This URL can be changed by setting snap options via a script on Landscape.
 An example script to do this can be found [here](https://github.com/canonical/landscape-scripts/blob/main/core/snaps/update-snap-config.py).

 ## Limitations
 - After a reboot, the Web Kiosk fails to show the web page in case the web server hasn't fully started.
 In this case, it is necessary to restart the `wpe-webkit-mir-kiosk` snap.
 - The USB camera should be connected before boot.
-Otherwise, after connecting the tf-lite application and Mir Kiosk should be restarted in the mentioned order.
+If the camera is connected after boot, `tf-ubuntu-frame-example` should be restarted after connecting the camera, followed by restarting `wpe-webkit-mir-kiosk`.